akashq/gateway/README.md

 ###### NOTE
+Currently only supports arch(arch users i think you have enouh knowledge to read the setup.sh and install the dependencies manually rest will work i guess not tsted on arch though)

 All the vpn i used here is from http://www.vpngate.net/en/

 This script comes with no guarantee for anonymity use it at your own risk